informatics-isi-edu/pdb-ihm/pdb_dev/README.md

 python -m pdb_dev.config.app.get_catalog_model data.pdb-dev.org 1 display:constraints PDB > catalog_1_display_PDB_constraints.json
 ```
 The **`catalog_1_display_PDB_constraints.json`** file contains for each table the columns that are **`keys`**, **`foreign keys`** or **`referenced_by`**.
+This is used to lookup the referenced rows (in the parent table) in order to do proper insertion of the referring rows.

 4. Generating the optional foreign keys to the **`RID`** column
 ```